Phase-locked loop: Implementing a digital phase-locked loop in software

 In this example, an array tracksig is assumed to contain a reference signal to be tracked.
 The oscillator is implemented by a counter, with the most significant bit of the counter indicating the on/off status of the oscillator.
 This code simulates the two D-type flip-flops that comprise a phase-frequency comparator.
 When either the reference or signal has a positive edge, the corresponding flip-flop switches high.
-Once both reference and signal is high, both flip-flops are reset.
+Once both reference and signal are high, both flip-flops are reset.
 Which flip-flop is high determines at that instant whether the reference or signal leads the other.
 The error signal is the difference between these two flip-flop values.
 The pole-zero filter is implemented by adding the error signal and its derivative to the filtered error signal.
-This in turn is integrated to find the oscillator frequency.
+This, in turn, is integrated to find the oscillator frequency.

 In practice, one would likely insert other operations into the feedback of this phase-locked loop.
-For example, if the phase locked loop were to implement a frequency multiplier, the oscillator signal could be divided in frequency before it is compared to the reference signal.
+For example, if the phase-locked loop were to implement a frequency multiplier, the oscillator signal could be divided in frequency before it is compared to the reference signal.